opensight-cv/docs/docs/quickstart/installation.md

 ## Installing on Debian ARM systems

+You must install Debian on your coprocessor in order to continue with this section.
 If you are running a Debian ARM based system, you can use the same packages generated for the Raspberry Pi.
 If the output of `dpkg-architecture -q DEB_BUILD_ARCH` is `armhf`, you can use the following set of instructions.
 Types of systems that meet this requirement would be:

-* Raspberry Pi
+* Raspberry Pi (without erasing anything on your current Raspbian installation)
 * Jetson Nano
 * Many coprocessors